BUGOVER-LLC/symfony-DDD-noix/readme.md

 # Symfony Corporate Messenger app (Generated on DDD(CQRS) BY flex skeleton)

-## Желающие могут присоединиться к проекту.
+## Those who wish can join the project
-Я буду только рад 🖐.
+I will only be glad 🖐.